crowdrec/idomaar/usage-http.md

 # Python HTTP Interface Usage

 ## Introduction
-This template aims to make it easy to evaluate recommendation algorithms using a simple HTTP REST interface written in Python.
+This template aims to make it easy to evaluate recommendation algorithms using a simple HTTP REST interface written in Python (version 3.x).

 ## Installation
 Follow the steps in **Installation** section of [usage.md](usage.md#installation) for basic installation instructions.